The first memory improvement techniques to examine is brain fitness.

 If you think that means going to the gym and flinging around heavy barbells, you can relax.
 The kind of exercise that is required for brain fitness is about ten minutes per day of something that will make you breathe deep, so if you are walking around the block, go a little faster for a little longer.
 But this is a minimum requirement, folks, and more is better here, so swimming, and biking, and aerobic workouts are very important for neurogenesis and neuroplasticity, and a fitter brain forms more connections which is what memory really is, connections between neurons.

-If you want to take a look at a workout that you can do at home, with minimal equipment, that works for
+If you want to take a look at a workout that you can do at home, with minimal equipment, that works for82 year old Pat and 89 year old Bill, try this.

 Well, vitamins and omega 3 fatty acid can be taken in pill form, but it is best to get them from your diet, and a couple of squares of dark chocolate will help here too.